Part 4: Movies and Visual Data Files

 • Use Analysis Stop Time

-4. Click OK to select your changes and to close the Properties Browser.
+4. Click OK to select your changes and close the Properties Browser.

 Creating reports with your video

 When you create a video of your scenario for a presentation or briefing, you can generate reports using STK to support your claims.
-Create a couple of reports that can be used in a briefing:
+Create a couple of reports that you can use in a briefing:

-1. Right-click on PhotoMission () in the Object Browser.
+1. Right-click PhotoMission () in the Object Browser.

-2. Select Access () in the shortcut menu.
+2. Select Access () in the drop-down menu.

 3. When the Access tool opens, select all three Place () objects in the Associated Objects list.